Lipids are a particular interest of mine as my PhD was based on fat metabolism. They have important functions in organisms.

 Another important molecule similar to a triglyceride is a phospholipid.
 This time, only two fatty acids are joined to a glycerol molecule, and there is a phosphate group attached to the glycerol molecule.
 Phospholipids make up cell membranes by forming a bilayer.
 As we know, fatty acids are hydrophobic so face inwards, whereas the phosphate group is hydrophilic (attracts water) and faces outwards.
 This forms a barrier to substances dissolved in water.

-- Triglycerides are formed by joined three fatty acid molecules to one glycerol molecule in a condensation reaction (which produces water) to form ester bonds.
+- Triglycerides are formed by joining three fatty acid molecules to one glycerol molecule in a condensation reaction (which produces three water molecules) to form ester bonds.